Kuku (or kookoo) is a very popular egg-based Azeri and Persian dish.

-Among the 2,000 Azerbaijani dishes that I mentioned when I made my dovga soup, kuku (pronounced kyukyu) is the star of breakfasts and appetizers.
+Among the 2,000 Azerbaijani dishes that we mentioned in our dovga soup article, kuku (pronounced kyukyu) is the star of breakfasts and appetizers.

 This appetizer gets its origins in Persian cuisine.
 Generally, this is the name given to dishes whose main ingredients including vegetables, herbs, meat or fish, are bound with eggs and browned on each side on a skillet or, more rarely, in an oven.
 One should not confuse kuku with an omelet because proportionately, the ingredients of a kuku are used in much greater quantities than eggs.

 By its appearance and texture, kuku is a close cousin to Persian kookoo, Middle-Eastern eggah, a Spanish tortilla or Italian frittata.